Luthaf/rascaline/docs/src/get-started/tutorials.rst

 .. _userdoc-tutorials:

-Tutorials: using rascaline from Python
+Tutorials: using featomic from Python
 ======================================

-The presented tutorial allow you to perform basic calculations in rascaline
+The presented tutorial allow you to perform basic calculations in featomic

 .. toctree::
     :maxdepth: 2